-The City Attorney's Office and University of Washington Livable Cities Program are working on a project to examine disparities in the prosecution of misdemeanors in the City of Tacoma.
-Consultants are conducting a literature review, creating a project scope and research questions, collecting data and conducting data analyses where applicable, and will provide recommendations in June 2018.
-Project work is ongoing.
+The City Attorney's Office and University of Washington Livable Cities Program completed a project to examine disparities in the prosecution of misdemeanors in the City of Tacoma.
+Consultants conducted a literature review, created a project scope with research questions, collected data, conducted data analyses, and provided recommendations in June 2018.
+Based the recommendations, a new project will begin in January 2019 to track and examine whether equitable disparities exist between what the CAO presents as conditions of release for out-of-custody defendants versus actual conditions ordered by the Court.